mwranderson/docgetter/README.md

 ## Notes
 - Historical PDF reports are sometimes contained in multiple files.
-From random searches, they seem identical and this seems like a bug in the collection process.
+From random searches, they are almost identical and this seems like a bug in the collection process.
-Currently, solution is random choice --> could benefit from improvement.
+Currently, solution is randomly choosing one.
 - CapitalIQ transcript search is very time-inefficient due to different nature of documents. <br>
 Since this project runs for free, the code only has enough time to turn some CapitalIQ transcripts into PDFs.<br>
 For years past 2009, it is likely manual intervention is required.